joseluisgs/Kotlin-MealPlanner/README.md

 4. When users add a new meal, store it in your database.

 There are no changes in the input/output structure in this stage.

+### Parte 4
+#### Description
+Description
+Let's improve the navigation in the program and make it more user-friendly!
+In this stage, we will enhance the show command.
+The program will ask users to specify the meal category with the following message: Which category do you want to print (breakfast, lunch, dinner)?
+After this, the program will search through the database and print only the chosen category.
+If the requested category is empty, the program should show an appropriate message.

+Objectives
+When users input show, your program should:

+Ask users for the meal category;
+- Search through the database for meals from the chosen category;
+- Print Category: <category>.
+For each meal, print Meal's name: <meal name>, followed by the specific meal ingredients list, each on a new line.
+The meals and ingredients should be printed in the same order they've been added;
+- If the input category doesn't exist, print Wrong meal category!
+Choose from: breakfast, lunch, dinner.;
+- If there're no meals in the category, print No meals found.

 ## Autor